 The bezel setting is characterized by a ring of metal that holds the ring’s stone in place.
 This encasing of metal slightly overlaps the edges of the stone, which helps keep it safe.

-“The bezel setting has probably been used since the beginning of jewelry design and stone setting,” jewelry designer Emma Clarkson Webb tells Brides.
+“The bezel setting has probably been used since the beginning of jewelry design and stone setting,” says jewelry designer Emma Clarkson Webb.
 This simple design is “the oldest type of setting.”
-Modern celebrity endorsers of this engagement ring style include fashion It girls like Poppy Delevingne and Mary-Kate Olsen.
+Modern celebrity endorsers of this engagement ring style include fashion "it" girls like Poppy Delevingne and Mary-Kate Olsen.